Category:

 The two models (BSM-1773 and BSM-1763) on the left make use of Nihon Kohden SpO2 algorithms and their main difference

 being the version of SpO2 algorithm.
-It should be clear the SpO2 algorithm for the USA market and ex-USA market are not the same version, the latest version is refrained from use in the USA market.
+It should be clear the SpO2 algorithm for the USA market and ex-USA market are not the same version, the latest version is refrained from use in the USA market and the manufacturer is not obliged to explain the reason.

 Some